jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 1. Storage

     Stored books should be put in any available boxes until they can be cataloged, sold, donated, or trashed.
-Boxes should be clearly labeled, along with the current date, as "discard", "donate", "sale" or "catalog".
-The boxes should be physically separated according to their label.
-For instance, "discard" might be kept on top of a table, Donate might be kept beneath, etc.
+Boxes should be clearly labeled, along with the current date, as "donate", "sale" or "keep".
+The boxes should be stored according to their label.
+For instance, "sale" might be kept on top of a table, Donate might be kept beneath, etc.

-    1. Catalog - books which meet the library's selection criteria.
+    1. Keep - books which meet the library's selection criteria.
 These materials can be cataloged.
     2. Sale - books which do not meet the library's selection criteria, but are deemed valuable.
 These materials can be sold.
     3. Donate - books which do not meet the library's selection criteria, but are deemed valuable.
 These materials can be donated.
-    4. Discard - books which do not meet the library's selection criteria and are deemed of little to no valuee.
-These materials should be discarded.
+    4. Discard - books which do not meet the library's selection criteria and are deemed of little to no value.
+These materials should be discarded and not stored.

     There should be a strict limit on the amount of books stored at any time.
-Storage should be considered exceeded if:
+Avoid excessive storage of boxes such as when:

-    1. Boxes are interfering with library services such as cluttering the meeting room or circulation area.
+    1. Boxes would interfere with library services by cluttering the meeting room or circulation area.
     2. Boxes would impose a safety hazard.
-    3. Boxes are exceeding the recommended weight limits of storage furniture.
+    3. Boxes would exceed the recommended weight limits of storage furniture.
-    4. Furniture is bowing/warping from the weight.
-    5. Boxes are interfering with the usage of library furniture.
-    6. The number of materials far exceeds what can reasonably be sold and/or donated within the next several months.

-    Upon exceeding storage books should be donated and/or disposed of as soon as possible.
+    If in danger of exceeding storage, materials should be donated, cataloged, and/or disposed of as soon as possible if not immediately.

 2. Cataloging